 Appropriate for: Nonprofits and causes.

 Investment crowdfunding when the crowd exchanges money for securities.
-There are two types of investment crowdfunding: lending crowdfunding and equity crowdfunding.
+There are two types of investment crowdfunding: debt-based crowdfunding and equity based crowdfunding.

-Lending crowdfunding is when a crowd lends money to an individual or company with the understanding that the loan will be repaid with interest.
-This is the methodology behind peer to peer lending sites like SoFi, FundingCircle, Lending Club and Prosper.
+Crowdfunding debt is when a group of people or businesses lend money to an individual or company with the understanding that the loan will be repaid with interest.
+This is the methodology behind online lending sites like SoFi, FundingCircle, Lending Club and Prosper.
 These sites facilitate crowdfunded loans to individuals and businesses.
-Debt-based crowdfunding has grown rapidly as institutional capital has capitalized on the superior risk adjusted returns generated by direct lenders.
+Debt-based crowdfunding has grown rapidly as institutional capital has capitalized on the superior risk-adjusted returns generated by direct lenders.
 P2P lenders in some countries have re-labeled their platforms as “Marketplace Lenders” to reflect the shift from small investors to large ones.
 Some online direct lenders use their own balance sheet to finance individual loans.